Mithun1508/Mithun1508/README.md

    🔰  using  debuggers print statements or assertions.   🎯 Instrument program to log information

-   📛 debuggers (gdb etc)        ✏️ browser developer tools

-    🎲  profilers                   🌟 strace / ltrace     ☁️ tcpdump / wireshark core dumps
+   📛 debuggers (gdb etc)        ✏️ browser developer tools     🎲  profilers       🌟 strace / ltrace     ☁️ tcpdump / wireshark core dumps

-    💭 writing a tiny standalone program to reproduce the bug

-  🔱finding a working version of the code and seeing what changed    😎 adding extra logging
+  💭 writing a tiny standalone program to reproduce the bug  🔱finding a working version of the code and seeing what changed

-  ⭐ Looking through the github issues to see if anything matches
+  😎 adding extra logging      ⭐ Looking through the  stackoverflow / github issues to see if anything matches

   # For Debugging Distributed Microservices Application